JongWasTaken/wl-random-wallpaper/README.md

 # wl-random-wallpaper
 Wrapper script for swww.
 Changes wallpapers on all monitors after a specified interval.
-Requires `swww` and `wlr-randr`!
+Requires `python3`(any version probably), `swww`, `wlr-randr`!
+Tested on `sway` and `Hyprland`.

 ## Configuration
-Open `wl-random-wallpaper` and change the variables at the top of the file.
+Edit `wl-random-wallpaper` and change the variables at the top of the file.

 ## Usage
-Launch with sway:
+Ensure all dependencies are installed.
+### sway
-Add somthing like `exec "/home/user/.local/bin/wl-random-wallpaper"` to your sway config.
+Add something like `exec "/home/user/.local/bin/wl-random-wallpaper"` to your sway config.

+### Hyprland
+Add something like `exec-once = /home/user/.local/bin/wl-random-wallpaper` to your hyprland config.
 ## License
 Licensed under the MIT License.